Tutte Polynomials for Directed Graphs: Notation and definitions about graphs and digraphs

 Let $D=(V,A)$ be a digraph.
 A set of arcs $S\subseteq A$ is a \emph{cocycle} if there exists a partition of the vertex set $V=V_1\uplus V_2$ such that $S$ is the set of edges with one endpoint in $V_1$ and one endpoint in $V_2$.
-It is a \emph{directed cocycle} if moreover the origins of the arcs in $S$ are all in the same subset of vertices, say $V_1$.
+It is a \emph{directed cocycle} if moreover the initial vertices of the arcs in $S$ are all in the same subset of vertices, say $V_1$.
 An arc $a\in A$ is called \emph{cyclic} if it is in a directed cycle, and \emph{acyclic} if it is in a directed cocycle.
 As is well known, any arc is either cyclic or acyclic, but never both.
-The digraph $D$ is \emph{acyclic} if every arc is acyclic (i.e. $D$ has no directed cycles), and \emph{totally cyclic} if every arc is cyclic (i.e. $D$ has no directed cocycle).
+The digraph $D$ is \emph{acyclic} if every arc is acyclic (i.e. $D$ has no directed cycles), and \emph{totally cyclic} if every arc is cyclic (i.e. $D$ has no directed cocycles).

 We now define the \emph{deletion}, \emph{contraction}, and \emph{reorientation} of digraphs.
 These operations are represented in Figure~\ref{fig:deletion-contraction}.
-Let $D=(V,A)$ be a digraph, and let $a=(u,v)\in A$ be an arc. \begin{itemize} \item We denote $D_{\setminus a}$ the digraph obtained by \emph{deleting} $a$, that is, removing $a$ from $A$. \item We denote $D_{/a}$ the digraph obtained by \emph{contracting} $a$, that is, removing $a$ from $A$ and identifying its two endpoints $u$ and $v$.
-Note that if $u=v$, then $D_{/a}=D_{\setminus a}$. \item We denote $D^{-a}$ the digraph obtained by \emph{reorienting} $a$, that is, replacing $a=(u,v)$ by the opposite arc $-a=(v,u)$. \end{itemize} Note that these three operations commute with each other.
-For instance, for any arc $a,b\in A$, $D_{/a/b}=D_{/b/a}$ and $D_{\del a/b}=D_{/b\del a}$.
-Hence, the definition of deletion, contraction and reorientation can be extended to sets of arcs: for any disjoint set of arcs $R,S,T\subseteq A$ we denote $D_{\del R/S}^{-T}$ the digraph obtained from $D$ by deleting the arcs in $R$, contracting the arcs in $S$, and reorienting the arcs in $T$.
+Let $D=(V,A)$ be a digraph, and let $a=(u,v)\in A$ be an arc. \begin{itemize} \item We denote by $D_{\setminus a}$ the digraph obtained by \emph{deleting} $a$, that is, removing $a$ from $A$. \item We denote by $D_{/a}$ the digraph obtained by \emph{contracting} $a$, that is, removing $a$ from $A$ and identifying its two endpoints $u$ and $v$.
+Note that if $u=v$, then $D_{/a}=D_{\setminus a}$. \item We denote by $D^{-a}$ the digraph obtained by \emph{reorienting} $a$, that is, replacing $a=(u,v)$ by the opposite arc $-a=(v,u)$. \end{itemize} Note that these three operations commute with each other.
+For instance, for any distinct arcs $a,b\in A$, $D_{/a/b}=D_{/b/a}$ and $D_{\del a/b}=D_{/b\del a}$.
+Hence, the definition of deletion, contraction and reorientation can be extended to sets of arcs: for any disjoint sets of arcs $R,S,T\subseteq A$ we denote by $D_{\del R/S}^{-T}$ the digraph obtained from $D$ by deleting the arcs in $R$, contracting the arcs in $S$, and reorienting the arcs in $T$.

 \fig{width=.6\linewidth}{deletion-contraction}{The result of deleting, contracting, and reorienting an arc $a$ of $D$.}